Ecological Breastfeeding: What it is and Why Some Mamas are Doing it

 If you are currently or soon will be breastfeeding, you may be looking for clarification about what criteria must be met for it to be considered ecological breastfeeding as opposed to exclusive breastfeeding.

 Wondering what essential items you will need for your breastfeeding journey?
-Enter your email address here for my FREE Breastfeeding Preparation Checklist!
+Enter your email address at the bottom of the page for my FREE Breastfeeding Preparation Checklist!

 Following are the seven standards articulated by Sheila Kippley (read more info about her here) as the definition of ecological breastfeeding: